ececaliskan123/Analysis-of-Stop-and-Frisk-Data-by-NYPD/README.md

-# nypd-stopfrisk
+# The Stops-And-Frisk Policy by the New York City Policy Department
 This project addresses the Stop-And-Frisk Policy by the New York City Policy Department and builds upon the paper "Precinct or prejudice?
-Understanding racial disparities in New York City's stop-and-frisk policy".
+Understanding racial disparities in New York City's stop-and-frisk policy" (Goel et al., 2016).

 # Code Structure
 0) MainFile.R - loads and combines all relevant code snippets in respective order